Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Vijay Kumar - Evercore ISI

 Hey, guys.
 Thanks for taking my question.
 A couple of quick questions here.
-Maybe on this Proton Therapy, I think the Georgia, Atlanta orders and revenue, right.
-I've got a bunch of questions from people asking, did you recognize I guess the Atlanta Proton revenues in the Q. I guess the question was, it looks like the installation was completed in July, so was there any criteria in recognizing revenues in June?
+Maybe on this proton therapy, the Georgia, Atlanta orders and revenue rec.
+I got a bunch of questions from people asking, did you recognize I guess the Atlanta Proton revenues in the Q?
+I guess the question was, it looks like the installation was completed in July, so was there any criteria in recognizing revenues in June?
 So there's some confusion.
 If you can clarify, I think that would be great.

 Gary E. Bischoping - Varian Medical Systems, Inc.